Analysis | The big recusal question at Ketanji Brown Jackson’s hearing

 - Justices have often recused themselves from cases involving those they are tied to through family or business, as well as through stock ownership.

 - As a district court judge, Jackson recused herself from a case involving George Washington University (where she served as an adjunct professor) and from a case involving MedStar Georgetown University Hospital (where her husband was a surgeon).
-She also recused from a case involving a Harvard research librarian, as well as from a case on sexual assault guidelines that didn’t directly involve Harvard, because the school “was evaluating its own potential response to those guidelines.”
+She also recused herself from a case involving a Harvard research librarian, as well as from a case on sexual assault guidelines that didn’t directly involve Harvard, because the school “was evaluating its own potential response to those guidelines.”

-All of that said, recusal decisions for the Supreme Court — which are at the discretion of the justices themselves — sometimes involve a higher bar.
+All of that said, recusal decisions for the Supreme Court — which are at the discretion of the justices — sometimes involve a higher bar.
 That’s in part because, unlike at the district court level, there isn’t another judge to take their place.
 One of nine justices recusing themselves means the decision could result in a 4-4 deadlock.

 Unlike Barrett, who used her questionnaire to say she would recuse from cases involving Notre Dame, Jackson’s questionnaire did not detail her approach to Harvard-related cases.
-That same questionnaire asked whether she would use the same standards for recusal as she did on lower courts — which would be significant given her recusals from Harvard-involved and -adjacent cases — and she stopped short of saying the same standards would be used.
+That same questionnaire asked whether she would use the same standards for recusal as she did on lower courts — which would be significant given her recusals from Harvard-involved and Harvard-adjacent cases — and she stopped short of saying the same standards would be used.

 She instead said, “If confirmed to the Supreme Court, I will continue my present practice of using a recusal list to identify and avoid potential conflicts.”
 Left unsaid: whether that recusal list would be the same and would be applied in the same way.

-But while recusals are common, they are generally for a couple issues: having been involved in the case as a lower-court judge or in another capacity (such as Elena Kagan serving as solicitor general during the Obama administration), or owning a stock that could be understood as a conflict of interest.
+But while recusals are common, they are generally attributed to the same couple of issues: having been involved in the case as a lower-court judge or in another capacity (such as Elena Kagan serving as solicitor general during the Obama administration), or owning a stock that could be understood as a conflict of interest.
 Recusals for personal or family ties — the relevant standard here — are far less common; the vast majority in recent years involve outgoing Justice Stephen G. Breyer recusing himself from cases where his brother, a district court judge in California, had presided earlier.

-Such recusals are also unusual in huge cases like the Harvard affirmative action case, and Jackson’s recusal would be very significant given the weighty issues at-hand.
-While liberals are outnumbered on the court 6-3 and her absence might mean the dissenting side is only slightly smaller as a result, her absence could have an impact on how far the ruling might go, and it might foreclose the court’s left flank from picking off Chief Justice John G. Roberts Jr. and/or another justice, as it has in some major cases.
+Such recusals are also unusual in huge cases like the Harvard affirmative action case, and Jackson’s recusal would be very significant given the weighty issues at hand.
+While liberals are outnumbered on the court 6 to 3 and her absence might mean the dissenting side is only slightly smaller as a result, her absence could have an impact on how far the ruling might go, and it might foreclose the court’s left flank from drawing in Chief Justice John G. Roberts Jr. and/or another justice, as it has in some major cases.

 The GOP’s push for Jackson to detail her recusal criteria and whether she would recuse in this specific case will also be happening in the context of increasing recusal questions involving one of their favorite justices: Thomas.
 Evidence has built in recent weeks about his wife, conservative activist Ginni Thomas, and her role both in efforts to question the 2020 election results and her criticisms of the Jan.
 6 committee investigating the matter.
 (Most recently came the news that she attended the Jan.
 6 “Stop the Steal” rally that preceded the insurrection.)
 This hasn’t caused Thomas to recuse himself from such cases, and in fact he was recently the only justice to vote in favor of preventing the committee’s access to former president Donald Trump’s White House records.